- What is one aspect of our body that separates us from all other mammals?

 ‘I would be perfectly all right, doctor, if it wasn’t for my back.’ — Said by many humans in my clinic

 They had very small brain cases and brains, and even at sites where their bones were fairly thick on the ground, there was not the slightest trace of evidence of tool making or weapon wielding in the archaeologic record.
 Lucy’s discovery reversed all previous assumptions of the evolutionists about the sequence of events for hominid evolution.
+This means that maybe genes were not the progenitor of bipedalism either.
 Every last bit of it was dead wrong, as I laid out, in serious detail in Brain Gut 3 and Brain Gut 4.
 It became clear that bipedalism did not emerge in the wake of other human-like advancements, to enable them to function better.
 Bipedalism came first for a reason!!
 I also believe after you listen to the May 2013 webinar (Sex Rx) you will begin to understand why it really happened.

 Time to learn about glands